isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-07-09-post-reel-life-singapore-the-films-of-clyde-e-elliott.md

 [^23]:“Devil Tiger” (1934, May 11).
 The Singapore Free Press and Mercantile Advertiser, p.
 2. Retrieved from NewspaperSG; Solomon, A. (2011).
 The Fox Film Corporation, 1915–1935: A history and filmography (p.
 190).
 Jefferson, N.C.: McFarland.
 (Not available in NLB holdings)

-New film of Singapore.
+[^24]:New film of Singapore.
 (1936, March 20).
 The Singapore Free Press and Mercantile Advertiser, p.
 6. Retrieved from NewspaperSG.

-Geraghty, G., Hume, C. (Writers) & Thiele, W. (Director).
+[^25]:Geraghty, G., Hume, C. (Writers) & Thiele, W. (Director).
 (1936).
 The jungle princess [Movie].
 Retrieved from IMDB website.

-Van der Heide, W. (2002).
+[^26]:Van der Heide, W. (2002).
 Malaysian cinema, Asian film: Border crossings and national cultures (p.
 128).
 Amsterdam: Amsterdam University Press.
 (Call no.: RSEA 791.43 VAN).
 The Jungle Princess is also commercially available on DVD.

-“Jungle Princess” with a lisp.
+[^27]:“Jungle Princess” with a lisp.
 (1937, April 1).
 The Singapore Free Press and Mercantile Advertiser, p.
 2; Page 7 advertisements column 1: “The Jungle Princess”.
 (1937, April 2).
 The Singapore Free Press and Mercantile Advertiser, p.
 7; Page 7 advertisements column 2: “The Jungle Princess”.
 (1937, July 8).
 The Singapore Free Press and Mercantile Advertiser, p.
 7. Retrieved from NewspaperSG.

-Van der Heide, 2002, p.
+[^28]:Van der Heide, 2002, p.
 128.

-Elliott, C.E.
+[^29]:Elliott, C.E.
 (Writer & Director).
 (1938).
 Booloo [Movie].
 Retrieved from IMDB website.

-Real Malayan jungle for screen.
+[^30]:Real Malayan jungle for screen.
 (1937, July 18).
 The Straits Times, p.
 5; Ten tons of film kit for jungle picture.
 (1937, August 17).
 The Straits Times, p.
 13. Retrieved from NewspaperSG.

-Untitled.
+[^31]:Untitled.
 (1937, August 5).
 The Straits Times, p.
 12. Retrieved from NewspaperSG.

-Movie cameras click in jungle.
+[^32]:Movie cameras click in jungle.
 (1937, November 21).
 The Straits Times, p.
 2. Retrieved from NewspaperSG.

-Dorothy Lamour type sought.
+[^33]:Dorothy Lamour type sought.
 (1937, August 5).
 The Straits Times, p.
 12; “Booloo” girl not found yet.
 (1937, September 19).
 The Straits Times, p.
 5; Australis, C. (1937, November 20).
 Notes of the day: Coy officers.
 The Straits Times, p.
 10. Retrieved from NewspaperSG

-Fred Pullen protests to Hollywood.
+[^34]:Fred Pullen protests to Hollywood.
 (1938, September 10).
 The Singapore Free Press and Mercantile Advertiser, p.
 9. Retrieved from NewspaperSG.

-Brady, T.F.
+[^35]:Brady, T.F.
 (1942, May 24).
 Hollywood’s story marts dry up.
 The New York Times, p.
 X3.

-The Singapore Free Press and Mercantile Advertiser, 10 Sep 1938, p.
+[^36]:The Singapore Free Press and Mercantile Advertiser, 10 Sep 1938, p.
 9.

-Braddell, R.St.J.
+[^37]:Braddell, R.St.J.
 (1935).
 The lights of Singapore (p.
 122).
 London: Methuen.
-(Call no.: RDKSC 959.57 BRA) Toh, H.P.
+(Call no.: RDKSC 959.57 BRA)

+[^38]:Toh, H.P.
 (2013, January 18).
 “Singapore is the MacGuffin: Location scouting in “Rich and Strange”.
 Retrieved from The Hunter website.

- The Straits Times, 19 Sep 1937, p.
+[^39]:The Straits Times, 19 Sep 1937, p.
 5.

- The Straits Times, 19 Sep 1937, p.
+[^40]:The Straits Times, 19 Sep 1937, p.
 5.

-Samarang: Highlights of the film.
+[^41]:Samarang: Highlights of the film.
 (1933, September 29).
 Alhambra Magazine.
 (Not available in NLB holdings); Wright, N.H.
 (2003).
 Respected citizens: The history of Armenians in Singapore and Malaysia (p.
 293).
 Middle Park, Vic.: Amassia Publishing.
 (Call no.: RSING 305.891992 WRI); Who’s Who in Malaya, 1939.
 (1939).
 Singapore: Fishers Ltd. (Call no.: RCLOS 920.9595 WHO); Thrills by Edgar Wallace.
 (1932, October 3) The Straits Times, p.
 12. Retrieved from NewspaperSG.

-Trial of Malay film talent.
+[^42]:Trial of Malay film talent.
 (1932, October 10).
 Singapore Daily News, p.
-6. Retrieved from NewspaperSG Telling the world.
+6. Retrieved from NewspaperSG

+[^43]:Telling the world.
 (1933, September 20).
 Alhambra Magazine.
-(Not available in NLB holdings) Pearl and shark story filmed here.
+(Not available in NLB holdings)

+[^44]:Pearl and shark story filmed here.
 (1932, December 1).
 The Malaya Tribune, p.
 9. Retrieved from NewspaperSG; Mortal combat of tiger shark and octopus in “Samarang” is remarkable camera record.
 (1933, September 20).
 Alhambra Magazine.

-Hall, M. (1933, June 29).
+[^45]:Hall, M. (1933, June 29).
 Dramatic adventures of a pearl diver featured in a film at the Rivoli.
 The New York Times.
 Retrieved from The New York Times website.

-Wing, W. (1933).
+[^46]:Wing, W. (1933).
 Shark Woman, a.k.a.
 Samarang.
 Alpha Home Entertainment (Reprint in 2012).
-(Not available in NLB holdings) Wing, 1933; Shocked by bathers.
+(Not available in NLB holdings)

+[^47]:Wing, 1933; Shocked by bathers.
 (1934, March 18).
 The Straits Times, p.
 3. Retrieved from NewspaperSG.